Welcome to eXpeRt Dialogue

 And so the next eXpeRt Dialogue will take place on 2 February 2026 above the rooftops of Munich: a gathering of experts on the topics of AR, VR, XR and spatial technology.
 Due to its rapidly growing influence, we are adding AI to the range of topics.

 Once again, we have prepared selected presentations with which we hope to inspire and encourage exchange.
-Then suddenly this year, Google came out with veo3 and in September Meta with its new AI glasses!

 Come by and experience it first-hand in our Kraftwerk!